calcium1528/gt-reprise/general/soul/main.md

 ### Grey SOUL
 A grey SOUL is a human SOUL without a dominant trait.<br>
-Every human is born with a grey SOUL, and through magical training, they can naturally develop a specific trait and make it dominant.<br>
+Every human is born with a grey SOUL, and through magical training, they can naturally develop a specific trait and make it dominant.
+In rare instances, one can develop multiple traits to create a poly-trait SOUL.<br>
-A person can lose their dominant trait(s) often through the act of going against it behaviorally.
+A person can lose their dominant trait(s) often through the act of going against them behaviorally.

 On one hand, children are far more susceptible to losing their trait, which will put them back to a grey SOUL.
 They have just started to develop a personality, so it is to be expected.<br>
 They can sometimes develop a completely different trait in the process.
 Most people generally cycle through at least a handful of traits before eventually settling on one or multiple.